-This could be your bedroom, living room, and even a basement.
+This could be your bedroom, living room, or even a basement.
 Click here if you would like to organize your basement and create a workout room.

 Next, you will want to relocate all of your gym equipment to this particular location.
 And don’t worry about having equipment in your living room.
 There are ways to store these items easily and out of the way (except maybe a treadmill).

 Having your equipment in one location makes it easier to get to when working out.
 Imagine having to schlep out your gear every time you work out.

 That alone can give one the excuse to not work out.
 With your kettlebells and a pylo box nearby, excuses won’t work AND it will definitely save you setting-up time.